AntidoteDB/antidote/README.md

 -----------------
 ### Prerequisites ###
 1. An unix-based OS.
-2. Erlang R16B02 (read https://github.com/SyncFree/floppy/blob/master/tutorial/1-get-started.md#get-an-erlang).
+2. Erlang R16B02 (read https://github.com/SyncFree/crdtdb/blob/master/tutorial/1-get-started.md#get-an-erlang).
+NOTE: use this Erlang version in order not to have problems.

 ### Getting floppystore ###
 1. From your shell, run: `git clone http://github.com/SyncFree/floppystore`